The Clear Tune Monitor’s Da Vinci X is the company’s latest universal flagship IEM with a 10 balanced armature driver build. It is priced at $2400.

 S, M, L Silicon, and Foam Tips

-Double Flange Silicon Tips
+Double Flange Silicone Tips

 The curved case is an excellent organizer box though a little big for pocket duty.
 It sort of reminds me of 64 Audio’s cases but just that more complex with more useful storage compartments.